 4. Food Truck Parks

 Knoxville has a couple of food truck parks so if your teen is still on the picky side, they might find something to help open up their palate without you even trying.
-Visit Central Filling Station, Southside Garage, or the Historic Southern Railway Station (Third Thursday of the month) – and the best part is you won’t even need to get them out of their jeans with holes that you hate!
+Visit Southside Garage, Hey Bear, or the Creekside – no need to pack any fancy clothing yet still enjoy delicious dining!

 Mural Hunting